javascript-2020/simple-nativemessage/README.md

-# simple-nativemessaging
+# simple-nativemessage

-this is a nodejs script, to be used as a native message host for web browser extensions
+this is a nodejs script, to be used for communicating between a browser extensions and a native message host

 v1.0  - a simple copy and paste solution, designed to be as simple as possible to highlight